shkma/Downtime/README.md

-# Downtime Assessment of Seismically Isolated Buildings
+# MATLAB code for downtime assessment of seismically isolated buildings

 This repository contains downtime assessment files programmed in MATLAB (version 9.10.0.1649659 (R2021a) Update 1; The MathWorks, Inc).